Nonlocal thermoelectric resistance in vortical viscous transport: Hydrodynamic Formalism

 with $\kappa,\, \sigma,\,\gamma$ being the thermal conductivity, the intrinsic conductivity, and the thermoelectric coefficient of the electron liquid, respectively.
 In the constitutive relations, we do not assume Galilean invariance, wherein $\sigma=0,\,\gamma=0$.
 In the regime of low doping $n\ll s$, the thermoelectric coefficient may be estimated to scale as $\gamma/T\sim n/s$.
 In the same limit, the intrinsic conductivity $\sigma$ is nearly a constant modulo logarithmic renormalizations in the weak-coupling theory \cite{Mishchenko,Kashuba}.

 The conservation of momentum density is expressed in terms of the electronic Navier-Stokes (N-S) equation.
-The latter, in the steady-state and the linear response to the applied forces, is written as
+The latter, in the steady state and the linear response to the applied forces, is written as

 where $\eta$ is the shear viscosity.
 For systems tuned sufficiently close to charge neutrality, it scales as $\eta\propto T^2$ \cite{Fritz}.
-The terms on the right hand side are the driving forces of the hydrodynamic flow.
-The first term on the left hand side is the viscous stress, while the second term captures the friction force due to disorder.
+The terms on the right-hand side are the driving forces of the hydrodynamic flow.
+The first term on the left-hand side is the viscous stress, while the second term captures the friction force due to disorder.
 One of the main sources of disorder originates from charge impurities in the substrate on which the graphene flake is deposited \cite{Crommie,LeRoy}.
 These impurities induce spatial fluctuations in the chemical potential and lead to local regions of positive and negative charge density, commonly referred to as charge puddles.
 Averaging the flow of the electron fluid over the spatial inhomogeneities leads to an appearance of the effective friction force ${\bf F}_f=-\alpha{\bf v}$, with the friction coefficient $\alpha$ given by \cite{LLA}

 where $\delta n({\bf r})$ and $\delta s({\bf r})$ denote local fluctuations of the particle and entropy density, respectively, and brackets $\langle \cdots \rangle$ define spatial averages.
 In this macroscopic description, namely upon spatial averaging over the distances larger than the correlation radius of the disorder potential, the number density and the entropy density in Eq.~\eqref{eq:NS} can be taken to be spatially uniform.
-It should be noted though, that averaging also leads to an effective renormalizations of both these densities, as well as intrinsic kinetic coefficients.
+It should be noted though, that averaging also leads to effective renormalizations of both these densities, as well as intrinsic kinetic coefficients.
 In the treatment that follows, we assumed that all these renormalizations were absorbed into correspondingly redefined quantities.
 For the bulk samples and Hall-bar devices, this analysis was carried out in the recent work of Refs. \cite{LLA,LAL}.
 For instance, the renormalized intrinsic conductivity, $\sigma+e^2\chi$, acquires positive correction with $\chi=\frac{1}{2\eta}\frac{\langle U^2\rangle}{(2\pi e^2)^2}$, where $U$ is random potential.
 This signifies the conductivity enhancement by the correlated effects of electron and disorder scattering.